limzykenneth/smark/readme.md

 Next, some to dos:

 1. Finish test cases.
 1. Facilitate styling.
-According to type.
-Use less.js nesting, ie. global smark class and individual object within.
+According to type. ~~Use less.js nesting, ie. global smark class and individual object within.~~
 1. CLI use
-1. Default sizes
+1. ~~Default sizes.
+853x480~~